krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 This is useful for blue-green deployment.
 There is no need to remove regions from a Global accelerator.
 Route 53 failover routing is used for active-passive failover and Weighted routing is used for routing traffic to resources in proportions that you specify.DNS solution is slow to respond

+#### When distributing Private Content with CloudFront, how do you make sure users do not bypass security measures and go directly to custom origin servers and S3 location?

+You need to:
+- Lockdown S3 with CloudFront Origin Access Identity (OAI) and remove permissions for others
+- Configure CloudFront to forward custom headers to your publicly accessible origin server.
+Verify Custom header and value in your application

+CloudFront Origin needs to have a public endpoint.
+To prevent others from calling your Origin endpoints directly, you need to configure the endpoint to verify if the request is coming from CloudFront.

+A common pattern is configuring CloudFront to embed a specific header and value (either static value or dynamic values using Lambda@edge).
+You can verify the header content in your origin server to allow or deny access.

+You can configure CloudFront to embed specific code to a custom header and cross-check the header value in Origin Server.

+For S3, CloudFront uses Origin Access Identity (OAI) to access your S3 bucket.
+In the S3 bucket policy, you need to limit access only to this identity

+#### A media company has documents, videos, images and other paid content that is currently hosted in their own datacenter.
+Content is personalized based on signed-on user.
+Users are located world wide and they are complaining about timeouts and poor performance.
+What options do you have to address this situation?
+(Choose Two)

+CloudFront allows you to cache the content closest to your customer using AWS global Edge network.
+CloudFront Origin can be S3, applications hosted in AWS, and external applications hosted on-premises.
+CloudFront also supports dynamic content that is personalized based on signed-on user

+#### My application uses CloudFront distribution to reach a global audience.
+The application uses HTTPS to accept payment information (credit card, debit card, bank information) for subscriptions.
+This payment information must be accessible only for specific billing components in the application and be protected from unauthorized access in other components.

+Do this:
+- Enable TLS/SSL encryption from CloudFront to your Origin Load Balancer and then from Load Balancer to your Webservers
+- Enable Field level encryption in CloudFront to protect sensitive data

+Since the application handles sensitive data, you must ensure SSL/TLS is turned on all the way to the web servers.

+If you terminate SSL at the load balancer, communication between the load balancer and the web server is unencrypted, leading to sensitive data access by components other than billing.

+CloudFront supports Field Level Encryption to protect sensitive data.
+With this capability, you can configure CloudFront to encrypt fields using the specified encryption keys.
+You would then configure the billing component to use the matching keys so that it can decrypt the sensitive data.

+#### A popular SaaS application is hosted using an Application Load Balancer (ALB).
+A big corporate customer of this application is requesting that the application endpoints have a static IP address so that they can configure the firewall to allow traffic to the endpoint.
+The SaaS application technical team is heavily using ALB's routing features, and it is a non-trivial task to move to a different load balancer type.
+Which one of these options is most operationally efficient to meet the requirement?

+Configure a Global Accelerator in front of an application load balancer.

+Global Accelerator endpoint has two static IP addresses.
+Customer can configure their firewall and application to communicate with the Global Accelerator IP address.
+The requests are automatically forwarded to Application Load Balancer by Global accelerator.
+The global accelerator has several benefits like using the AWS edge network to route the request to the nearest endpoint, static IP address, traffic dial to easily shape traffic flow, responding instantaneously to changes in health and traffic conditions, etc.

+#### Route 53 geo-location vs geo-proximity:

+- Geolocation Routing, you can route traffic based on the requester's location.
+You can configure route 53 records based on Country and Continent.
+In the case of the USA, you can even configure it by State.
+- Geoproximity Routing – Similar to Geolocation, if you have resources in multiple regions, you can route traffic to the nearest location and, optionally, shift traffic from resources in one location to another.
+This allows for more complex traffic shaping; however, Geoproximity requires the use of Traffic Flow, and it involves additional monthly costs (USD 50/month)